Sepulveda Transit Corridor: Advocacy

-Transit advocates have proposed combining the East San Fernando Valley Light Rail Transit Project and the Sepulveda Transit Corridor Project into a single study to connect Sylmar, Van Nuys, the Orange Line, Sherman Oaks, UCLA, and the future Westwood/UCLA D Line station.
+Transit advocates have proposed combining the East San Fernando Valley Light Rail Transit Project and the Sepulveda Transit Corridor Project into a single study to connect Sylmar, Van Nuys, the G Line, Sherman Oaks, UCLA, and the future Westwood/UCLA D Line station.
 Metro studies declined the LRT merge option and stated HRT would provide faster times and more occupancy on trains.
 Future extension phases south to the E Line, LAX, South Bay, or beyond are also being advocated and proposed.
 Metro proposed a Centinela Avenue route to LAX or thru Sepulveda Boulevard.
 No studies have been allocated funds.

-Phase One of the project is part of Metro's Twenty-eight by '28 initiative, which aims to complete its list of expansions in time for the 2028 Summer Olympics.
+Phase 1 of the project is part of Metro's Twenty-eight by '28 initiative, which aims to complete its list of expansions in time for the 2028 Summer Olympics.
 Metro is looking into a public/private partnership to accelerate the opening.

-Construction

-Measure R and Measure M timelines call for construction to begin in 2043, though the first phase may be accelerated in preparation for the 2028 Summer Olympics.